Budda Baker: 2019

 On January 8, 2019, the Arizona Cardinals hired Kliff Kingsbury to be their new head coach.
 Baker returned to training camp slated as the starting free safety under new defensive coordinator Vance Joseph.
 He chose to change his jersey number from No. 36 to No. 32, which he had worn during his collegiate career.
 Upon joining the Cardinals in 2017, No. 32 was unavailable as it was work by Tyrann Mathieu.
 He was named the starting free safety to begin the season and was paired with strong safety D. J. Swearinger.

-On October 27, 2019, Baker set a season-high with 14 combined tackles (seven solo) during a 9–31 loss at the New Orleans Saints.
-The following game, Baker recorded 13 combined tackles (11 solo) and set a career-high with four pass deflections as the Cardinals lost 25–28 to the San Francisco 49ers in Week 9.
-He started a 16 games throughout the 2019 NFL season and finished with a total of 147 combined tackles (104 solo), six passes defended, one forced fumble, a fumble recovery, and was credited with half a sack in 16 games and starts.
+On October 27, 2019, Baker set a season-high for tackles with 14 combined tackles (7 solo) during a 9–31 loss at the New Orleans Saints.
+The following game, Baker recorded 14 combined tackles (11 solo) and set a career-high with 4 pass deflections as the Cardinals lost 25–28 to the San Francisco 49ers in Week 9.
+He started a 16 games throughout the 2019 NFL season and finished with a total of 147 combined tackles (104 solo), 6 passes defended, 1 forced fumble, a fumble recovery, and was credited with half a sack in 16 games and starts.
 He led the NFL in solo tackles.
 He was named to his second Pro Bowl.
 He was ranked 97th by his fellow players on the NFL Top 100 Players of 2020.